oVirt/vdsm/tests/storage/README.md

 ## Storage test matrix

-These are the supported storage configurations:
+These are the available storage configurations:

-- file-512 - file system backed by loop device with 512 bytes sector
+- file-512 - a file on a file system backed by loop device with 512 bytes sector size.

+- file-4k - a file on a file system backed by loop device with 4k sector size.
+This configuration is not available on CentOS 7 and is known to be fail randomly on oVirt CI.

+- mount-512 - mounted file system backed by loop device with 512 bytes
+  sector size.

+- mount-4k - mounted file system backed by loop device with 4k sector
   size.

-- file-4k - file system backed by loop device with 4k sector size.
 This configuration is not available on CentOS 7 and is known to be fail randomly on oVirt CI.

 Storage configurations which are not supported on the current environment are skipped automatically.
 The tests must deal with the